Last Updated on

 Panamik is another popular tourist town due to the hot springs.
 From Panamik you can hike as well to Yarab Tso lake.
 Sumur’s famous site is a Buddhist monastery.
 There are also ruins of a palace, where the kings used to live (it is believed so).

-How to reach Nubra Valley from Leh?
+How to reach from Leh to Nubra Valley?

 As a rule, it takes 6-8 hours to reach from Leh to Diskit (main city).
 During the tourist season, there are daily buses going from Leh Bus Stand (near Polo Ground) to Diskit at 7.30 am sharp.
 The ticket costs 250 INR.